wesclaw/BrightBeginnersPreschoolFullPage/README.md

 # BrightBeginnersPreschoolFullPage
-My full length project webiste for Bright Beginners Preschool.
-This project took 7 days with 9 hours per day.
-The final website seems a little slow.
-Possibly the images...
+My full length project webiste for Bright Beginners Preschool..
+The project took about 7 days to complete.
+I used HTML, CSS, BOOTSTRAP, and some JAVASCRIPT.
 Live-Site: https://wesclaw.github.io/BrightBeginnersPreschoolFullPage/